zack314/VibeVoice/README.md

 - Using English punctuation even for Chinese text, preferably only commas and periods.
 - Using the 7B model variant, which is considerably more stable.
+- If you found the generated voice speak too fast.
+Please try to chunk your text with multiple speaker turns with same speaker label.

+We'd like to thank [PsiPi](https://huggingface.co/PsiPi) for sharing an interesting way for emotion control.
+Detials can be found via [discussion12](https://huggingface.co/microsoft/VibeVoice-1.5B/discussions/12).

 ### Usage 1: Launch Gradio demo
 ```bash